CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-api-resource-model.md

     * An existing CRD operator image can work in Arktos without re-compiling or image rebuilding.
     * An existing CRD operator source code build and work in Arktos.
 So developers can create new operators or revise existing operators in Arktos without learning new APIs.

+    Note that the backward compability is only ensure when the CRD operator is working in a given tenant's space.
+If we would like to an operator to work across multiple tenants, code changes are needed to collect infor from different tenants and differentiate them.

-However, we need to point out that, Arktos does not allow a regular tenant to access cluster-scope resources, such as nodes and daemonsets.
-So a CRD definition or a CRD operator that needs access to the cluster-scope resources will no longer be supported in a regular tenant's space.
+However, we need to point out that, certain resources are not accessible from regular tenants, such as nodes and daemonsets, which are deed as above the tenant level.
+So a CRD definition or a CRD operator that needs access to those resources will no longer be supported in a regular tenant's space.
 Surely, they can continue to work in the system tenant's space.
-For the same reason, a regular tenant is not allowed to create a cluster-scope CRD.
-If regular tenant specifies its CRD to be cluster-scoped, the CRD will be changed to tenant-scoped.
+For the same reason, a regular tenant is not allowed to create such above-tenant-level CRD in Arktos.

 #### Detailed Design